 Victoria’s Disability Worker Regulation Scheme (the Scheme), established under the Disability Service Safeguards Act 2018 (the Act), includes a voluntary registration scheme for Victorian disability workers.

-The Disability Worker Registration Board of Victoria (the Board) will regulate disability workers and students who are registered with the Scheme.
-The Victorian Disability Worker Commissioner will regulate unregistered disability workers.
+The Disability Worker Registration Board of Victoria (the Board) regulates disability workers and students who are registered with the Scheme.
+The Victorian Disability Worker Commissioner regulates unregistered disability workers.

 The Board is responsible for registering disability workers and for setting the standards for registration.
-The Board will use registration standards to assess whether an individual is suitable for registration because they can demonstrate they can practice competently and safely.
+The Board uses registration standards to assess whether an individual is suitable for registration because they can demonstrate they can practice competently and safely.

 The Board has set three registration standards – criminal history, continuing professional development and competency in English.

 The Board will undertake a criminal history check before deciding an application for registration (as required under section 152 of the Act).
-The criteria for the criminal history check will be consistent with the criteria for the NDIS worker screen.
+The criteria for the criminal history check is consistent with the criteria for the NDIS worker screen.

 Continuing professional development

 The Board will require registered disability workers to complete a minimum of 10 hours of continuing professional development in the second registration period (1 October 2022 to 30 September 2023).

 Continuing professional development activities will be expected to support workers to keep up and improve their knowledge and skills to practise safely, and that they be recognised for relevant learning as well as promoting their future employability.